 Also, boaters should keep in mind that pleasure boats under 20 feet in length are expected to take immediate and decisive action to make way for commercial vessels.
 It makes no difference whether they’re propelled by a motor or by hand.

 These recreational boats, and also their fishing gear, are notorious for their poor mobility.
 Because large, deep-draft watercraft can’t move rapidly, they can also be identified as a stand-by vessel.

 Finally, when two boats meet head-on, there are certain rules that they need to follow.
 Please read these guidelines carefully and apply them in a suitable manner:

 - If the wind is blowing from the same direction on both boats, the craft traveling along the windward direction should act as the stand-on vessel to the one staying on the leeward side.

 - When a sailboat with the wind on its port side encounters a boat to windward together with an unknown wind flow, the former needs to give way.

 - When two vessels are encircled by wind within opposite directions, the boat with the flow on its port side must yield to the one with the wind coming from the starboard side.

 For more details, please check out this video:

 The task of identifying stand-on vessels and give-away vessels while commuting is essential for boaters to avoid unwanted collisions.
-Understanding what a stand on vessel is will help you acquire enough information to deal with various situations.
-You need to have enough knowledge about what the stand on vessel must unless you want to put passengers in danger.
+Understanding what a stand-on vessel is will help you acquire enough information to deal with various situations.
+You need to have enough knowledge about what the stand-on vessel must do unless you want to put passengers in danger.

 We hope that the above information on what is a stand on vessel is useful during your boating experience.
 Did you enjoy the article?
 Do you want to add anything else?
 Please let us know and leave a comment below.